 Vail Resorts’ price movement

-The iShares MSCI South Africa ETF (EZA) invests 10.15% of its holdings in Vail Resorts.
-EZA tracks the performance of a market-cap-weighted index of South African stocks.
+The iShares MSCI South Africa ETF (EZA) invests 10.2% of its holdings in Vail Resorts.
+The ETF tracks the performance of a market-cap-weighted index of South African stocks.
 It captures 85% of the publicly available market, excluding all small-caps.
-EZA’s YTD price movement is -17.72%.
+The YTD price movement of EZA was -20.9% as of December 4, 2015.

-Vail Resorts’ competitors and their market caps are:
+The competitors of Vail Resorts (MTN) and their market caps include:

 About Vail Resorts

-- Lodging – It manages luxury hotels under the RockResorts brand.
+- The Lodging segment manages luxury hotels under the RockResorts Brand.

-- Real Estate Development – It holds, develops, buys, and sells real estate in and around resort communities.
+- The Real Estate Development segment holds, develops, buys, and sells real estate in and around resort communities.